Anytime Detection of Strategic Deviations in Multi-Agent Systems: Experiments

 \subsection{Detection power in normal-form games}

-We evaluate our framework on a simple $2\times2$ normal-form game engineered with two weak, balanced deviation signals ($\eta \approx 0.033$).\footnote{The code is publicly available at: \url{https://github.com/GauthierE/betting-equilibrium}} This scenario challenges the conservative FWER procedure (Algorithm~\ref{alg:seq-dev-test}), which requires a single supermartingale to cross a high threshold ($b=20$ for~$\alpha=0.05$).
+We evaluate our framework on a simple $2\times2$ normal-form game engineered with two weak, balanced deviation signals ($\eta \approx 0.033$).
+This scenario challenges the conservative FWER procedure (Algorithm \ref{alg:seq-dev-test}), which requires a single supermartingale to cross a high threshold ($b=20$ for~$\alpha=0.2$).
 Figure \ref{fig:fdr_vs_fwer} demonstrates that the FDR procedure (Algorithm~\ref{alg:seq-eBH}) yields a consistent speedup by utilizing the aggregate signal to trigger rejection at a lower threshold ($k=2$).
 The run-by-run comparison confirms Proposition~\ref{prop:fdr-earlier} empirically: in every trial, the FDR procedure detects the deviation no later than the FWER baseline, proving its advantage in multi-signal settings.
-See Appendix \ref{app:experiments} for full experimental details.
+To show that these gains persist beyond the minimal $2\times2$ setting, Appendix~\ref{app:large-scale} reports a larger-scale experiment with more players and bigger action spaces, where the FDR procedure's advantage grows as the number of hypotheses increases.
+See Appendix~\ref{app:experiments} for full experimental details.
+The code is publicly available at \url{https://github.com/GauthierE/anytime-detection-deviation}.